Matthew Taylor (footballer, born 1981)

-Matthew Simon Taylor (born 27 November 1981) is an English professional football coach, manager and former player who was most recently head coach of League Two club Walsall.

-As a player, Taylor was a full-back, wing-back and midfielder in the Premier League for Portsmouth, Bolton Wanderers, West Ham United and Burnley and in the Football League for Luton Town, Northampton Town and Swindon Town.
+Matthew Simon Taylor (born 27 November 1981) is an English former professional footballer who played in the Premier League for Portsmouth, Bolton Wanderers, West Ham United and Burnley and in the Football League for Luton Town, Northampton Town and Swindon Town.
+Taylor played as a full-back, wing-back and midfielder.
 He scored 84 goals in 658 league games in a 20-year career in English football.

 Taylor began his coaching career while still a player at Swindon Town and, upon retiring from playing in 2019, he moved to Tottenham Hotspur to coach their U18s.
 He landed his first Football League management job in May 2021, taking over as head coach of Walsall.
+He was dismissed in February 2022 and hired at Shrewsbury Town in League One in June 2023.
+He was sacked in January 2024 and was later appointed manager of Wealdstone in May 2024.

 Club career

 Luton Town

 Taylor was born in Oxford, Oxfordshire.
 He began his career at Second Division Luton Town, making his debut as a 17-year-old at the beginning of the 1999–2000 season.
 He soon made the left wing-back slot his own and won the Luton Young Player of the Season award in his first ever season as a professional, before he won the Player of the Season award in 2000–01.
 However, despite having an excellent season, he couldn't prevent Luton being relegated to the Third Division.
 The 2001–02 season saw Luton win promotion as Third Division runners-up, with Taylor scoring 11 league goals and being named in the PFA Third Division Team of the Year.